ibm-garage/chhs-agile-ibm/README.md

 IBM used our Bluemix Garage agile development methodology to build this prototype in accordance with the guidelines of the RFI.
 See: <https://www.ibm.com/devops/method>.

-a. **_Assigned one leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted._**
+1.  **_Assigned one leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted._**

 	IBM assigned a single person as the product manager for this prototype development effort.

-b. **_Assembled a multidisciplinary and collaborative team that includes, at a minimum, five of the labor categories as identified in Attachment C._**
+2.  **_Assembled a multidisciplinary and collaborative team that includes, at a minimum, five of the labor categories as identified in Attachment C._**

 	Our team consisted of 6 core members: a product manager, a technical architect, a front-end developer, a back-end developer, and two interaction designers.